Indoor Air Quality

 - If water damage occurs, repair the source of the leak and dry out damaged carpets, underlay and building material, or consider replacing them.

-- Do not carpet the basement if the area is subject to moisture or flooding problems.
+- Do not carpet any area that is subject to moisture or flooding problems (e.g., certain basements).

 - Regularly clean your humidifier.